mike-seger/build-bench/README.md

 # build-bench

 A few bash scripts performing a real-world JVM benchmark.
-The benchmark utilizes a set of snapshots from major maven and gradle projects on github.
+The benchmark utilizes major maven and gradle projects from github.

-The benchmark can be run with caches enabled or disabled.
+The benchmark can be run by issuing the following command:

-Multiple iterations of the benchmark can be run in a pre-defined order calling:
 ```
-./multirun.sh
+./run-bench.sh
 ```

-The projects included in the benchmark are defined at the end of the main benchmark script: ```run.sh```

-The logs from the benchmark are recorded in the directory: *reports*
+The benchmark creates a **reports** directory containing the results.

-Calling ```./stats.sh```
-extracts the timitng statistics from all log files in *reports*.

 # ramdisk
 ## OSX